dm1trygr/SquareSolver/README.md

 5. Done!

-> Instead of this, you can just download .exe file from
+> Instead of following these "complicated" 5 steps, you
+> can simply download .exe file from [Releases section](https://github.com/dm1trygr/SquareSolver/releases),
-> Releases sections, but this works only on Windows
+> but this works only on Windows

 ## How to use